Michigan State University

-The GSO Symposium is a student-organized event with the goals of increasing communication within our department and amongst our partners, showcasing the diversity of research topics we are investigating, and providing graduate students with an opportunity to present their research in a professional atmosphere.
+The GSO Symposium is a student-organized event with the goals of increasing communication within our department and amongst our partners, showcasing the range of research topics we are investigating, and providing graduate students with an opportunity to present their research in a professional atmosphere.

-The 2024 Symposium will be held in the MSU Union on Feb.
+The 2024 Symposium was held in the MSU Union on Feb.
 16th, 2024.

 Keynote Speaker: